-Common Misconceptions About Bail Bonds Debunked
+Common Misconceptions About Bail Bonds That Keep People in Jail Longer

 Myth 1: Bail Bonds are a Scam

-The Truth: Bail bonds from the likes of Future Bail Bonds are a legitimate service.
+✨The Truth: Bail bonds from the likes of Future Bail Bonds are a legitimate service.
 Think of a bail bond as insurance that ensures a defendant will appear in court after being released from jail.
 A bail bond agent, or bondsman, posts the bail on the defendant’s behalf, and in return, they charge a fee, usually a percentage of the bail amount.
 This system exists to help those who may not have the total amount readily available.

 Myth 2: Only the Guilty Need Bail

-The Truth: Everyone is presumed innocent until proven guilty.
+✨The Truth: Everyone is presumed innocent until proven guilty.
 Bail allows individuals the chance to prepare for their trial outside of jail, regardless of their perceived guilt or innocence.

 Walking Through the Bail Bond Journey: